- March 6, 2019

 Finally, make sure your personal statement is the strongest piece of writing you can muster.
 Make sure you are satisfied with not just its content, but also its stylistic and typographical elements.

 Since the personal statement is the cornerstone of the application, it is important to carefully consider not only the themes you want to convey and how you convey them, but also the essay’s relationship to the other components of the application and to the overall application strategy.
+Please click here to learn more about how to write a great personal statement for law school.

 In a diversity statement, applicants are asked to describe what makes them uncommon or unique, and how those characteristics will enable them to contribute uniquely to the law school community they are about to enter.
 Although each law school’s diversity statement prompt is different, diversity statement prompts tend to fall into one of two categories: